 Scholarships and Financial Aid

 Looking for money for tuition, off-campus research, community service or study abroad?
-Doug Fletcher from the LSA Scholarship Office, Darlene Nichols from UM Library, and Sarah Krueger from the Office of Financial Aid will introduce the resources available for searching for grants, fellowships and scholarships.
+Doug Fletcher from the LSA Scholarship Office, Paul Barrow from UM Library, and Sarah Chapman from the Office of Financial Aid will introduce the resources available for searching for grants, fellowships and scholarships.

 Please bring a laptop, if possible.